reshama/git-intro-workshop6-datanauts/git_9_pull_request_workflow.md

 ```

 ### Step 8:  update a repo
-* copies changes from a remote repository to a local repository.
+This step copies changes from a remote repository to a local repository.
 **Note:**  this is a good step to practice even though the first time you clone a repo it will already be up to date.

 <kbd> git pull </kbd>